 Lentil Stew with Artichokes

-One of the best things about lentils is that they cook relatively quickly compared to other legumes, in about 20 minutes, so this lentil stew makes a delicious and quick meal.
+One of the best things about lentils is that they cook relatively quickly compared to other legumes, in about 20 minutes, so this lentil stew makes a delicious quick and inexpensive meal.

 How to make lentil stew